jeffa5/automerge-model-checker/README.md

 It is at this point developers can specify properties that they want to be evaluated in the model.
 For instance, a counter should have the value of the sum of increments and decrements (shown in `properties` of [`CounterOpts`](http://jeffas.io/automerge-model-checker/doc/amc_counter/struct.CounterOpts.html)). amc provides some common properties and helpers in the [`properties` module](http://jeffas.io/automerge-model-checker/doc/amc/properties/index.html).

+## Benchmarking

+Benchmarking is performed by the `bench.py` script, or the `bench` nix target.
+Run them with `cargo build --release && python bench.py` or `nix run .#bench` respectively (the latter automatically builds the binaries).